Introduction to PostgreSQL ORDER BY

 [ORDER BY expression (name of column) [ASC | DESC | Using operator] [NULLS FIRST | NULLS LAST];

-Below are the parameter description of the above syntax are as follows:
+Below is the parameter description of the above syntax are as follows:

-- Column list: List of columns name from which we have retrieving data.
+- Column list: List of columns name from which we have retrieved data.

 - Asterisk (*): All columns from the table that we have retrieving data.

-- Table name: This specifies the table name from which we have retrieving data.
-There must be at least one name we have to mention in from clause.
+- The table name specifies the table name from which we retrieved data.
+There must be at least one name we have to mention in from Clause.

-- Where condition: Where specifies that the specific condition needs to be fulfilled to retrieving data from the table.
-Where the condition is optional in order by clause.
+- Where condition: Where specifies that the specific situation needs to be fulfilled to retrieve data from the table.
+Where the condition is optional in order by Clause.

-- ASC (Ascending): This is an optional clause in PostgreSQL order by clause.
-It will sort the result by ascending order.
+- ASC (Ascending): This clause is optional in PostgreSQL order by Clause.
+It will sort the result in ascending order.

-- DESC (Descending): This is an optional clause in PostgreSQL order by clause.
-It will sort the result by descending order.
+- DESC (Descending): This clause is optional in PostgreSQL order by Clause.
+It will sort the result in descending order.

 - Nulls last: It will sort all null values after non-nulls in PostgreSQL order by clause result set.
 This is an optional clause.